grfiv/healthcare_twitter_analysis/README.md

     """
     1) reads in a list of fully-qualified filenames from "list_of_filenames"

-    2) processes each row of each file in the file list, making batched calls to Twitter to retrieve the json for each tweet adding the data from topsy file such as "score" plus unix timestamps for the topsy firstpost_date field and Twitter's created_at field plus coordinate and place name data for Twitter's user location field
+    2) processes each row of each topsy file in the "list_of_filenames", making batched calls to Twitter to retrieve the json for each tweet adding the data from the topsy file such as "score" plus unix timestamps for the topsy firstpost_date field and Twitter's created_at field plus coordinate and place name data for Twitter's user location field

     - after every 13,500 rows, or whenever there is a threshold-exceeded error the program goes to sleep for 15 minutes.

+      On my quad i7 4G Windows 7 64-bit machine, with my Comcast Internet connection, I process about 1,700 tweets per minute.
+The sleep time for the Twitter threshold obviously increases the elapsed time, yielding roughly 8 + 15 = 23 minutes elapsed time per 13,500 tweets.
+      For 2,500,000 tweets, that's 2,500,000/13,500*23 = 4259 minutes/71 hours/3 days
+      elapsed time for all of the tweets in the project.

+    Note: a file named twitter_credentials.py must be in the folder with the code see the repo: it contains your Twitter credentials

+    Note: if geocode=True a file named mapquest_key.txt must be in the folder with the code get a MapQuest key here: http://developer.mapquest.com/

+    Note: if ["user"] is embedded in ["retweeted_status"] I do not get the location info This, plus problems like blank or incomprehensible ['location'] fields puts the geo-tagging rate at 75%.

-    Input: list_of_filenames   a text file with fully-qualified file names starting_at         the line number of "list_of_filenames" where processing should start ending_at           if 0   process all files beginning with the "starting_at" line in "list_of_filenames" if > 0 process the files from line "starting_at" to line "ending_at" in "list_of_filenames" geocode             if True, calls are made to the MapQuest Open Nominatim Search Service for coordinate and place name data if False, these call are not made this function dramatically slows down the overall process; if you don't need location info, you'll be happier with geocode=False
+    Input: list_of_filenames   a text file with fully-qualified file names starting_at         the line number of "list_of_filenames" where processing should start ending_at           if 0   process all files beginning with the "starting_at" line in "list_of_filenames" if > 0 process the files from line "starting_at" to line "ending_at" in "list_of_filenames" geocode             if True, batched requests are made to the MapQuest Developers API for coordinate and place name data if False, these call are not made and no geo info is added

     Output: a text file named "bigtweet_filexxx.json", where xxx is the "starting_at" number

-    Usage: %run get_twitter_json.py "filename_list.csv" 1 0
+    Usage: %run get_twitter_json.py "filename_list.csv" 2 2

     A message like "6 skipped id 448176144668721152" means that Twitter failed to return any data about a tweet with id 448... and that this is the 6th instance of this.
+Fewer than 1% are skipped.

     To use the output file in python:
     =================================